Myles Straw Player Props: Guardians vs. Yankees

 Myles Straw At The Plate

-- In 66.7% of his 27 games this season, Straw has picked up at least one hit.
-He's also had five multi-hit games.

-- He has not gone deep in his 27 games this season.
+- He has not hit a long ball in his 28 games this year.

-- Straw has driven in a run in five games this season (18.5%), including two games with multiple runs batted in.
+- In five games this year (17.9%), Straw has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.